scrapy/scrapy/docs/topics/extensions.rst

 ``closespider_pagecount``.
 If zero (or non set), spiders won't be closed by number of crawled responses.

+.. setting:: CLOSESPIDER_ERRORCOUNT

+CLOSESPIDER_ERRORCOUNT
+""""""""""""""""""""""

 .. versionadded:: 0.11

+Default: ``0``

+An integer which specifies the maximum number of errors to receive before closing the spider.
+If the spider generates more than that number of errors, it will be closed with the reason ``closespider_errorcount``.
+If zero (or non set), spiders won't be closed by number of errors.

 StatsMailer extension
 ~~~~~~~~~~~~~~~~~~~~~